maconmagno/22GHz/README.md

 # 22GHz Data Release
-**22 GHz Radio Data of The BAT AGN Spectroscopic Survey ([BASS](https://www.bass-survey.com/)).
+**22 GHz Radio Data of the BAT AGN Spectroscopic Survey ([BASS](https://www.bass-survey.com/)).
 The native resolution of our observations is 1" (unless we observed in B-array, then it would be 0.3").
 We also produce UV-tapered images with 3" and 6" resolution.
 In addition, each object should have a preview image displaying our 22 GHz data.**

 The first number in the file name (e.g. '1196' in 1196_2MASXJ23272195+1524375) represents the BAT ID from the 105 month survey.
 If there is no number in front of the galaxy name (e.g. Mrk202), then it is from the 57 month _Swift-BAT_ Survey.